Saree Draping

 Sarees are making way for western outfits due to the comfort and ease of wearing them, giving a sensuous look, etc. Our objective is to change this outlook towards our oldest fabric which is looked down as too traditional and orthodox.
 A Saree if draped properly can help a women look gorgeous and sensuous at the same time.
 We make sure that experience of draping a saree is made as simple as wearing a western outfit thus helping women to experiment with their looks every time on every occasion.

-• Kodagu style – This drape is confined to ladies hailing from the Kodagu district of Karnataka.
+• Kodagu style – This drape is confined to ladies hailing from the Kodagu district of Karnatka.
 In this style, the pleats are created in the rear, instead of the front.
 The loose end of the sari is draped back-to-front over the right shoulder, and is pinned to the rest of the sari.

 • Gond – sari styles found in many parts of Central India.
 The cloth is first draped over the left shoulder, then arranged to cover the body. the two-piece sari, or mundum neryathum, worn in Kerala.
 Usually made of unbleached cotton and decorated with gold or colored stripes and/or borders.